-- Monitoring and administrating the main BAAL social network accounts (e.g. Twitter, Facebook, blog) - Writing social media content, press releases, and news reports about the work of BAAL - Answering enquiries from media representatives (or pointing them to an appropriate individual who can) - Developing media networks and contacts - Maintaining BAAL Wikipedia page. - Keeping up-to-date with all issues that affect the organisation - Serving as a point of contact for BAAL members with issues related to the media - Reporting to the Executive Committee and Annual General Meeting - Serving as an officer of the Executive Committee, attending regular meetings and being involved in discussions and decisions - Promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.
+- Monitoring and administrating the main BAAL social network accounts (e.g. Twitter, Facebook, blog). - Writing social media content, press releases, and news reports about the work of BAAL. - Coordinating with the organisers of BAAL related events to publicise their events to the wider BAAL membership.
+This includes asking them to provide an event flyer (in JPEG form), a Twitter hashtag, a short summary of their event and a timeline for promoting their event. - Working with members of the EC who coordinate funding opportunities provided by BAAL to publicise these opportunities to the wider BAAL membership. - Sending a monthly email call to the BAAL EC for BAAL related events and funding opportunities to publicise via the BAAL Twitter account. - Liaising with the BAAL EC to respond to issues that effect our wider field via the BAAL Twitter account. - Answering enquiries from media representatives (or pointing them to an appropriate individual who can) - Developing media networks and contacts - Maintaining the BAAL Wikipedia page - Keeping up-to-date with all issues that affect the organisation - Serving as a point of contact for BAAL members with issues related to the media - Reporting to the Executive Committee and Annual General Meeting - Serving as an officer of the Executive Committee, attending regular meetings and being involved in discussions and decisions - Promoting and sustaining attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications.